cobaltt7/OneAuth/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior

-_A clear and concise description of what you expected to happen._
+_A clear and concise description of what should have happened._

 ## Screenshots

-_If applicable, add screenshots to help explain your problem._
+_Screenshots to help explain the problem._

 ## Device info

-_What device are you using?_
+_What device was the behavior reccorded on?_

 ## Additional context

-_Add any other context about the problem here._
+_Any other context about the problem_